canonical/lxd/specs/rest-api.md

 read-only, shouldn't be included in the hash.

-On update (PUT), the same Etag field can be set by the client in its request.
+On update (PUT), the same Etag field can be set by the client in its request alongside a If-Match header..
 If it's set, the server will then compute the current Etag for the resource and compare the two.
 The update will then only be done if the two match.
-If they don't, an error will be returned instead.
+If they don't, an error will be returned instead using HTTP error code 412 (Precondition failed).

 For consistency in lxc's use of hashes, the Etag hash should be a SHA-256.